Auditd Logs

 Step 2: Configure Fluent Bit

-1. Follow the Getting Started with Fluent Bit instructions to install Fluent Bit as a service.
+1. Follow the Getting Started with Fluent Bit instructionsarrow-up-right to install Fluent Bit as a service.

 • [INPUT] variables: